Symphony No. 4 (Shostakovich): Withdrawal

-After a number of rehearsals that left both the conductor and musicians unenthusiastic, Shostakovich met with several officials of the Composers Union and the Communist Party, along with I.M.
+After a number of rehearsals that made the musicians increasingly unenthusiastic, Shostakovich met with several officials of the Composers Union and the Communist Party, along with I.M.
 Renzin, the Philharmonic's director, in the latter's office.
 He was informed that the 11 December performance was being cancelled and that he was expected to make the announcement and provide an explanation.
 The composer's direct participation is unknown, but the newspaper Soviet Art (Sovetskoe iskusstvo) published a notice that Shostakovich had asked for the symphony's premiere to be cancelled "on the grounds that it in no way corresponds to his current creative convictions and represents for him a long-outdated creative phase", that it suffered from "grandiosomania" and he planned to revise it.

 Decades later, Isaak Glikman, who was Shostakovich's personal secretary in the 1930s and a close friend, provided a different account.
 He wrote that party officials exerted pressure on Renzin to cancel the scheduled performance, and Renzin, reluctant to take responsibility for the programming decision himself, instead privately persuaded Shostakovich to withdraw the symphony.